mason finance staff and clients at client appreciation night

 How does a bridging loan work?

 A bridging loan helps you purchase a new home whilst you wait for a buyer to purchase your current one.
 The loan works by covering the cost of your new property with the idea that this debt will be paid off when your old property sells.
+During the bridging period, you’ll typically make interest-only repayments.
+Most lenders allow a bridging period of 6 to 12 months.

 Read more FAQs Get in touch today